axel-t81/night-shift/FRONTEND_GUIDE.md

 - Notifications: Slide-in from right
 - Task completion: Smooth opacity transition
 - Focus tracker: Accent checkboxes with labels stacked beneath
+- Focus tracker selections persist in `localStorage` and trigger a celebratory confetti animation when all items are checked

 **Custom Scrollbars**:
 - Dark track with green thumb